mikegcoleman/hybrid-workshop/pwd_readme.md

 12. Click `Create` near the bottom right of the screen.

 After a few seconds you should see a green dot next to your service name.
-Once you see you green dot you can  point your web browser to `http://<linux node c fqdn>:8088` to see your running website.
+Once you see you green dot you can  point your web browser to `http://<UCP Host Name>:8088` to see your running website.

 > **Note**: You want to go to `http://` not `https://`

+###**Extra Credit**: Ingress Load Balancing

+1. In UCP click on `Services` in the left hand menu.

+2. From the List of services click on `linux_tweet_app`

+3. From the dropdown on the right-hand side select `Inspect` and then `Containers` Notice which host the container is running on.
+Is it running on the manager or the worker node?

+	If it's the worker node, how did your web browser find it when we pointed at the UCP Manager node?

+4. Point your browser at `http://<DTR Host Name>:8088`.
+Did the site come up?
+In the end it doesn't matter if we try and access the service via the manager or the worker, Docker EE will route the request correctly.

+	> **Note**: DTR is running on the worker node, so pointing to the DTR server is the same as pointing at the worker node.

+This is an example of the built in ingress load balancer in Docker EE.
+Regardless of where a Linux-based service is actually running, you can access it from any Linux node in the cluster.
+So, if it's running on the manager in our cluster, you can still get to it by accessing the worker node.
+Docker EE can accept the request coming into any of the Linux nodes in the cluster, and route it to a host that's actually running a container for that service.

 ## <a name="task3"></a>Task 3: Deploy a Windows Web App